CityOfLosAngeles/planning-entitlements/scripts_notebooks_README.md

     * B. Census Work
     * C. TOC Analysis
     * D. All Entitlements Analysis
-    * Utility Functions for all Notebooks
+    * Utility Functions for All Notebooks

 ## Data Catalog and S3